Robottude/Armando/README.md

 Includes Kinematics calculation functions and motor control for 3-DOF Robot Arms with all revolute joints, and user-configurable link lengths.

+# Robot structure

-Kinematics equations are based on the following DH parameters which indicates Robot's configuration:
+Kinematics equations are based on the following DH parameters which indicate the Robot's configuration:

 **All-zero link offsets: d1=0, d2=0, and d3=0;**